Table of Contents

 Confused about breast cancer?
 You’re not alone.
 There is a great deal of information available about this disease, but not all of it is clear or accurate.
-Breast cancer continues to change, as new research gives us more insight into how it develops and how it can be treated.
+Breast cancer continues to change, as new research is shared by Dr Sandra Krishnan who gives us more insight into how it develops and how it can be treated.

 However, there are still a lot of myths surrounding breast cancer.
 The internet also adds some information that may be incorrect.
 Therefore, sometimes it is hard to tell the difference between the good and the bad.
 These misconceptions could lead to women being unaware of the dangers of the disease and can also cause unnecessary delays in getting the correct preventive treatment.

 What are these everyday breast cancer myths and misconceptions?

 We are here to tackle a few half-truths and incorrect beliefs about breast cancer to keep women informed about the disease.

 (A) Myths about developing breast cancer